-Master of Public Policy Master of International Affairs
+Master of Public Policy Master of International Affairs Master of Data Science for Public Policy

 Topics in economic policy

-This course discusses topics in economic policy.
-We will draw on advanced contributions from research in economics and maintain a clear microeconomics focus on consumers’ and households’ (and, to a lesser extent, firms’) responses to governmental interventions in different markets.
-The first half of the course will examine fiscal stimulus policies, such as consumption subsidies or scrapping programmes (such as US’ “cash-for-clunkers” programme).
-Using results from the environmental impact of car-scrapping programmes as a point of departure, we will then take a dive into “green” policy interventions that regulate the market for mobility.
-Continuing on an urban, city-level perspective, we finally discuss evidence from Germany and the US on the role of rent regulations and price control policies.
+We will first examine fiscal stimulus policies, such as Germany’s temporary VAT cut, or car-scrapping or subsidy programs (such as the US’ “cash-for-clunkers” programme or the German counterpart, “Abwrackprämie”).
+Using results of the environmental impact of car-scrapping programmes as our point of departure, we will then study “green stimuli” before we focus on policy interventions to regulate the market for mobility.
+Lastly, continuing in an urban, city-level perspective, we will discuss evidence from the US and Germany on the role of rent regulations and price control policies.
+We will assess which actors on the housing market (if any) ultimately benefit from (which) housing-policy interventions.

 Instructor